 The first chapters were organized in 1765 in New York and Massachusetts to protest the Stamp Act and the name was derived from a speech made in Parliament by Isaac Barré in 1765.
 During his speech, Barré referred to the royal governors in the colonies as “men whose behavior on many occasions had caused the blood of those sons of liberty to recoil within them.”

 The Sons of Liberty organized boycotts against the Stamp Act and coordinated their actions.
-In 1765, from August through December, they carried out the harassment of tax collectors and government officials who were supposed to enforce the act.
+In 1765, from August through December, they carried out harassment of tax collectors and government officials who were supposed to enforce the act.
 The harassment often turned physical and violent, as they were known to tar and feather people they disagreed with and vandalize property.
-These actions forced Parliament to repeal the act in March 1766.
+These actions, along with protests from British merchants, forced Parliament to repeal the act in March 1766.

 Parliament hoped the repeal of the Stamp Act would put an end to the Sons of Liberty and their meddling in government affairs, but Parliament was wrong.
 Instead, the movement grew in both numbers and political strength, as members of the Sons of Liberty were elected to colonial legislatures.
 Their public demonstrations began to move more towards theatrics, such as the burning of officials in effigy.